Border reivers: Raiding

-The reivers were both English and Scottish and raided both sides of the border impartially, so long as the people they raided had no powerful protectors and no connection to their own kin.
+Raiding was rarely a one-off event; it was both normative and systemic, forming an accepted part of border culture and structured patterns of social and economic life, embraced and practiced across all levels of the class structure.
+The reivers were both English and Scottish and raided both sides of the border impartially.
 Their activities, although usually within a day's ride of the border, extended both north and south of their main haunts covering perhaps a tenth of the landmass of Britain.
 Borderers were reported to have raided as far north as the outskirts of Edinburgh, while incursions reached as far south as Yorkshire.
+Raids could often be transnational, involving conspiracies across borders.
+Beacons were frequently lit to forewarn local populations of impending raids.
+It is noticeable in English church records from the 13th to 16th century that parochial incomes fell drastically not only where they were close to the border but in areas that had been raided.

 At the time these raids, both large and small, were known as "spoylings".
 'Hijacking' - reivers robbing returning raids of their stolen goods - is known to occurred at least once.
+In local parlance, 'thift' meant theft, 'spulzie' meant to borrow without permission, 'heirschip' meant violent raid and 'reif' meant raiding, in particularly of livestock.
+Raids ranged from tens of men to thousands of men, with the majority being made up of less than two hundred men.
+In the last dozen or so years of the border, over fifty thousand cattle were estimated to be stolen.

+The landed elite conducted raids known as chevauchées, often in broad daylight, displaying their heraldic insignia to legitimise their actions.
+The borderer was said to prefer to ride everywhere, even to point it was seen almost shameful to walk.
+It's possible that raiding became so deeply embedded in the culture that it evolved into a rite of passage to adulthood.
+Most of the raids were small and tended to focus closer to the Border and focussed on smaller, isolated settlements.
 The main raiding season ran through the early winter months, when the nights were longest and the cattle and horses fat from having spent the summer grazing.
 The numbers involved in a raid might range from a few dozen to organised campaigns involving up to three thousand riders.
-Although criminal activity was widespread, highway robbery was exceptional, often noted when it occurred; it stood apart - uncustomary, almost taboo, and seemingly beneath even their hardened code.

 Local watches were formed to keep watch at night in preparation for raids.
 The custom of the 'hue and cry' was used to alert communities, and this practice was common in both the semi-nomadic Highlands and the settled Lowland communities.
-Those who didn't keep their word or acted cowardly were ritually humiliated in a practice called 'baunchling,' where the man's glove or image was held aloft on the end of a lance.
+When raids did happen the peasantry would rush to the nearest defensive structure to hide.
+Fugitives who were captured by the hue and cry were often summarily executed.